SEI2-jeddah/Project-3-prompt/README.md

 #### Authentication
-- User must be able to sign up
+- User must be able to securely sign up
-- User must be able to sign in
+- User must be able to securely sign in
-- User must be able to change password
+- User must be able to securely change password
+- Users must have a time login duration
 - User must be able to sign out
+- User must have types i.e. Admin, Manager

 #### Resource of your choice
 - User must be able to create a resource